History of life: Evolution of sexual reproduction

-Alexey Kondrashov's deterministic mutation hypothesis (DMH) assumes that each organism has more than one harmful mutation and the combined effects of these mutations are more harmful than the sum of the harm done by each individual mutation.
+Alexey Kondrashov's deterministic mutation hypothesis (DMH) assumes that each organism has more than one harmful mutation and that the combined effects of these mutations are more harmful than the sum of the harm done by each individual mutation.
 If so, sexual recombination of genes will reduce the harm that bad mutations do to offspring and at the same time eliminate some bad mutations from the gene pool by isolating them in individuals that perish quickly because they have an above-average number of bad mutations.
 However, the evidence suggests that the DMH's assumptions are shaky because many species have on average less than one harmful mutation per individual and no species that has been investigated shows evidence of synergy between harmful mutations.

 The random nature of recombination causes the relative abundance of alternative traits to vary from one generation to another.
 This genetic drift is insufficient on its own to make sexual reproduction advantageous, but a combination of genetic drift and natural selection may be sufficient.
 When chance produces combinations of good traits, natural selection gives a large advantage to lineages in which these traits become genetically linked.
 On the other hand, the benefits of good traits are neutralized if they appear along with bad traits.
 Sexual recombination gives good traits the opportunities to become linked with other good traits, and mathematical models suggest this may be more than enough to offset the disadvantages of sexual reproduction.
 Other combinations of hypotheses that are inadequate on their own are also being examined.

 The adaptive function of sex remains a major unresolved issue in biology.
 The competing models to explain it were reviewed by John A. Birdsell and Christopher Wills.
 The hypotheses discussed above all depend on the possible beneficial effects of random genetic variation produced by genetic recombination.
 An alternative view is that sex arose and is maintained as a process for repairing DNA damage, and that the genetic variation produced is an occasionally beneficial byproduct.